 Wheat berries are great to keep in your long-term food storage because it can stay good for a long time unless insects, heat, or a wet/moist environment ruins your wheat.
 So how do you safely store your wheat to prevent it from going bad before you get the chance to use it?

-To store wheat berries, pour them directly in an air-tight mylar bag or in a food-grade bucket that is placed in a cool, dry environment that is safe from insects.
+To store wheat berries, pour them directly into an air-tight mylar bag or into a food-grade bucket that is placed in a cool, dry environment that is safe from insects.
 It is also effective to store wheat berries by freezing, using a vacuum-sealed container, dry ice (CO2), or oxygen absorbers.

 Wheat is the cornerstone of any emergency storage supply.
 Approximately 180 to 200 lbs will supply an adult for one year.
 A three-week emergency supply is approximately 10-15 lbs per adult.
 Children 7 years old or younger would need half those amounts.
 To get a good idea of how much wheat you should store for the long term check out our Food Storage Calculator.